Are Gifts Considered Separate or Marital Property?

 Call or Contact the Office Now

 For help with property distribution, alimony, child custody, child support, and other complex divorce matters, Tampa divorce lawyer Blair H. Chan, III is here to help.
-Call the office or contact us online to schedule a free appointment with an experienced Florida divorce attorney today.
+Call the office or contact us online to schedule an initial consultation with an experienced Florida divorce attorney today.